Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Fairness Metrics

-However, these binary metrics capture only pairwise group differences (e.g., male vs. female) and fail to reflect disparities across multiple subgroups.
-To overcome this limitation, multi-group extensions such as generalized EOD \cite{opoku2025unveiling} and Relative Disparity (RD) \cite{afrose2022subpopulation} have been introduced.
-These metrics aggregate performance gaps across all subgroups to provide a broader view of fairness.
-For instance, RD measures the ratio between the best- and worst-performing subgroups (e.g., by recall or F1-score), with values closer to 1 indicating greater equity.
+Fairness in machine learning is commonly evaluated using statistical disparity metrics across protected groups.
+Binary metrics such as Demographic Parity (DP) and Equal Opportunity Difference (EOD) compare positive prediction rates or true positive rates between groups \cite{hardt2016equality,friedler2019comparative,zhang2018equality}.
+However, these metrics mainly capture pairwise differences, such as male versus female, and do not fully reflect disparities across multiple subgroups.
+Multi-group extensions, including generalized EOD \cite{opoku2025unveiling} and Relative Disparity (RD) \cite{afrose2022subpopulation}, address this by aggregating gaps across subgroups.
+For example, RD compares best- and worst-performing subgroups, with values closer to 1 indicating greater equity.
 Despite these advances, these metrics still fall short in key ways.
-Metrics that rely solely on aggregated performance (e.g., overall accuracy or AUC) or extreme-value summaries (e.g., max–min ratios) can obscure systematic harm—masking whether certain subgroups consistently underperform \cite{kearns2018gerrymandering,sagawa2020groupdro,hashimoto2018fairness}.
-A model may achieve parity in statistical terms yet still produce outcomes that disproportionately burden specific populations, conflicting with the ethical principles of \emph{justice} and \emph{non-maleficence}.
+Metrics that rely solely on aggregated performance (e.g., overall accuracy or AUC) or extreme-value summaries (e.g., max–min ratios) can obscure systematic harm—masking whether certain subgroups consistently underperform \cite{kearns2018gerrymandering,sagawa2019distributionally,hashimoto2018fairness}.
+Thus, a model may satisfy statistical parity while still harming specific populations, conflicting with \emph{justice} and \emph{non-maleficence}.
 Moreover, existing fairness metrics do not assess whether model improvements benefit all subgroups and the overall population.
 They equalize outcomes without ensuring collective efficacy, overlooking the ethical principle of \emph{beneficence}.